SEND Information Report for Ormiston Victory Academy

 - Have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions

-If a student is identified as having SEND, we will provide provision that is “additional to or different from” the normal personalised curriculum, intended to overcome the barrier to their learning.
+If a student is identified as having SEND, we will endeavour to provide support that is “additional to or different from” the normal personalised curriculum, intended to overcome the barrier to their learning.

 New Year 7 students with Special Educational Needs are identified as early as possible through close contact with primary schools and parents.
-A system of passing on records is in place and the SEND Manager or Assistant Principal with responsibility for SEND visits the primary school prior to year 6 students joining the Academy.
+A system of passing on records is in place and the Support for Learning Manager or Assistant Principal with responsibility for SEND visits the primary school prior to year 6 students joining the Academy.

 Procedures for identification of SEND include: